 And if it is a gentle heart, then Amor, love, is born.”

-As champions of the poor and oppressed, the Troubadous had wished to establish a Court of Love (world democracy), and a brotherhood of humanity.
-However, this was not to be as they were persecuted and branded heretics by the church.
+As champions of the poor and oppressed, the Troubadours had wished to establish a Court of Love (world democracy), and a brotherhood of humanity.
+However, this was not to be, as they were persecuted and branded heretics by the church.

-So we know, love transforms, but we must be willing to change, to listen to each other, and above all be vulnerable.
+So, we know love transforms, but we must be willing to change, to listen to each other and, above all, to be vulnerable.
 This is not a vain hope for a happy ending, just a way forward, or perhaps backwards.
 The importance of language and vocalising ones feelings cannot be understated.
-I feel we should teach all children of the validity of their voice, and more than anything, the power that it holds, for “the tongue is a wild beast, when it is let loose, it wounds.”
+I feel we should teach all children of the validity of their voice and, more than anything, the power that it holds, for “the tongue is a wild beast, when it is let loose, it wounds.”

-So to share a kind word is much needed, but we must also be able to stand up for ourselves.
+Therefore, to share a kind word is much needed, but we must also be able to stand up for ourselves.
 Being strong should not be confused with being violent, but I think this comes down to tone of voice.
-Relationship psychologist Dr Gottman, in his book The Relationship Cure reveals that “when it comes to assessing the meaning of what their partners are saying, only 7 % of that meaning comes from the spoken word, while 38% comes from tone of voice and speech pattern.
-Words that may seem neutral can become incendiary if spoken with a sarcastic, demeaning, or contemptuous tone of voice, causing the listener to feel hurt and disrespected.”
+Relationship psychologist Dr Gottman, in his book The Relationship Cure, reveals that “when it comes to assessing the meaning of what their partners are saying, only 7 per cent. of that meaning comes from the spoken word, while 38per cent. comes from tone of voice and speech pattern.
+Words that may seem neutral can become incendiary, if spoken with a sarcastic, demeaning, or contemptuous tone of voice, causing the listener to feel hurt and disrespected.”

-When we are born we cry out, for the first time our lungs forced to work alone as we are separated from the familiar rhythms of our mother.
-From here we can often look for meaning our whole lives.
-The German writer Herman Hesse wrote “[that] we insist that life must have meaning – but it can have no more meaning than we ourselves are able to give it.
+When we are born, we cry out and, for the first time, our lungs are forced to work alone, as we are separated from the familiar rhythms of our mother.
+From here, we can often look for meaning, our whole lives.
+The German writer, Herman Hesse, wrote “[that] we insist that life must have meaning – but it can have no more meaning than we ourselves are able to give it.
 Because individuals can only do this imperfectly, the religions and philosophers have tried to supply a comforting answer to the question.
 The answers amount to the same thing: love alone can give life meaning.
 In other words the more capable we are of loving, and of giving of ourselves, the more meaning there will be in our lives.”

-It is never too late to open yourself up to the mystery of it all.
-Or to gather those fragments of yourself that you cut away to fit in.
+It is never too late to open yourself up to the mystery of it all, or to gather those fragments of yourself that you cut away to fit in.
 It is never too late to heal, but it does take time and effort.

-At the end of the story of the Little Mermaid she is offered a way back to her old form and life, but she does not accept it.
-Instead she rises from the wound because she sees that no matter how much she longs for it, it is just not meant to be.
-Joseph Campbell wrote truthfully that there’s “an ordeal, some anguish and suffering, essential to a soul’s growing into deeper love.
+At the end of the story of the Little Mermaid, she is offered a way back to her old form and life, but she does not accept it.
+Instead, she rises from the wound because she sees that, no matter how much she longs for it, it is just not meant to be.
+Joseph Campbell wrote truthfully that there”s “an ordeal, some anguish and suffering, essential to a soul”s growing into deeper love.
 Life must be lived.
-As Goethe wrote in his poem The Holy Longing:
+As Goethe wrote in his poem, The Holy Longing:

-“So long as you haven’t experienced
+“So long as you haven”t experienced

 this: to die and so to grow,